hamed-fs/useful_commands/multipliers_project.md

 #### blocs

-This directory contains blocs that will use by module, each bloc should have `bloc`, `event`, and `state` classes that organize under corresponding bloc directory.
+This directory contains blocs that will use by feature, each bloc should have `bloc`, `event`, and `state` classes that organize under corresponding bloc directory.

 #### pages